-UART or Universal Asynchronous Receiver/Transmitter, is a hardware communication protocol used for serial communication between devices.
+UART or Universal Asynchronous Receiver/Transmitter is a hardware communication protocol used for serial communication between devices.
 Here, Asynchronous refers that there is no clock signal involved in communication.
 It is commonly used in microcontrollers, embedded systems, and various other devices for transmitting and receiving data.

 Typically, UART uses three pins for communication, one for transmitting (TX) and one for receiving (RX) and the third one is Ground pin.
 When one device wants to send data to another, it sends a series of bits (0s and 1s) serially through the TX pin.